-Disposition Associated indicators 8.
-Demonstrates self- regulated learner behaviors/takes initiative Danielson: 4e; Marzano: 57; InTASC: 9(1), 9(n), 10(r), 10(t) Needs Improvement 0 Developing 1 Meets Expectations 2 Is unable to self- correct own weaknesses as evidenced by not asking for support or overuse of requests for support Is beginning to recognize own weaknesses and asks for support making some effort to become involved in professional growth Recognizes own weaknesses as evidenced by seeking solutions before asking for support Does not conduct appropriate research to guide the implementation of effective teaching as evidenced by a lack of citations in work Level of research needs further development to acquire fully and integrate resources leading to implementing different and effective teaching styles Researches and implements most effective teaching styles as evidenced by citing works submitted
+Disposition Associated Indicators 8.
+Demonstrates self- regulated learner behaviors/takes initiative Danielson: 4e; Marzano: 57; InTASC: 9(I), 9(n), 10(r), 10(t) Needs Improvement 0 Developing 1 Meets Expectations 2 Is unable to self- correct own weaknesses as evidenced by not asking for support or overuse of requests for support Is beginning to recognize own weaknesses and asks for support making some effort to become involved in professional growth Recognizes own weaknesses as evidenced by seeking solutions before asking for support Does not conduct appropriate research to guide the implementation of effective teaching as evidenced by a lack of citations in work Level of research needs further development to acquire fully and integrate resources leading to implementing different and effective teaching styles Researches and implements most effective teaching styles as evidenced by citing works submitted

-9. Exhibits the social and emotional intelligence to promote personal and educational goals/stability Marzano: 37, 38 Needs Improvement 0 Developing 1 Meets Expectations 2 Demonstrates immaturity and lack of self- regulation as evidenced by overreacting to sensitive issues Demonstrates level of maturity to self-regulate after initial response is one of overreaction to sensitive issues Demonstrates appropriate maturity and self-regulation as evidenced by remaining calm when discussing sensitive issues Does not demonstrate perseverance and resilience (grit) as evidenced by giving up easily Demonstrates perseverance and resilience (grit) most of the time Demonstrates perseverance and resilience (grit) as evidenced by tenacious and determined ability to persist through tough situations Demonstrates insensitivity to feelings of others as evidenced by a lack of compassion and empathetic social awareness Demonstrates sensitivity to feelings of others most of the time Demonstrates sensitivity to feelings of others as evidenced by compassionate and empathetic social awareness
+Disposition Associated Indicators Needs Improvement 9.
+Exhibits the Developing Meets Expectations social and emotional intelligence to promote personal and educational goals/stability Marzano: 37, 38 Demonstrates immaturity Demonstrates level of Demonstrates and lack of selfmaturity to self-regulate after appropriate maturity and regulation as evidenced initial response is one of self-regulation as by overreacting to overreaction to sensitive evidenced by remaining sensitive issues issues calm when discussing sensitive issues ☐ Does not demonstrate Demonstrates perseverance Demonstrates perseverance and and resilience (grit) most of perseverance and resilience (grit) as resilience (grit) as the time evidenced by giving up evidenced by tenacious easily and determined ability to persist through tough situations Demonstrates insensitivity Demonstrates sensitivity to Demonstrates sensitivity to to feelings of others as feelings of others most of the feelings of others as evidenced by a lack of evidenced by compassion and compassionate and empathetic social empathetic social awareness awareness